 According to a report published in 2012, CBD is the main cannabinoid for treating neuropathic pain, as it reduces the inflammatory response and binds to TRPV1 receptors, which are capable of mediating antihyperalgesic effects.
 (2)

-Cannabis helps relieve chronic pain issues tweet this
+Can help relieve chronic pain issues

 Throughout history, cannabis has been used for treating pain and inflammation.
 However, pain is so complex that its correlation with cannabis cannot be handled through a couple of short-term studies.

 This topic, alone, requires hundreds of studies, but a thousand mile journey must begin with a first step.

 As it was noted in a 2004 research on 34 patients with chronic pain, extracts which contained THC proved the most effective in controlling pain-related symptoms.
 (3)

 “THC and THC : CBD were effective in relieving pain and improving sleep on a small group of patients.”